-IPEC facilitates learning opportunities for teachers and mentors focused on healing physical and social learning environments for children and youth through educational permaculture design.
+IPEC facilitates learning opportunities for teachers and mentors focused on creating healthy physical & social learning environments for children and youth through educational permaculture design.

 Our Values (according to the established ethics of permaculture design):